 Introduction

-- A whistleblowing policy comprises a formalised, secure and confidential procedure for an individual to disclose or raise concerns on actual wrongdoings or suspected misdeeds/improprieties in financial and other matters, either on the part of management
+- A whistleblowing policy comprises a formalised, secure and confidential procedure for an individual to disclose or raise concerns on actual wrongdoings or suspected misdeeds/improprieties in financial and other matters, either on the part of management or any other staff, in relation to NAC’s affairs.

 - NAC is committed to upholding high standards of corporate governance and work practices.
 As an enhancement to the internal control system, a whistle blowing policy is in place for the reporting of any malpractice, illegal act or omission by staff.